 Prepare the separate textures for signboards and information boards to improve their visibility and readability.

-Attach these textures to flat objects and place them.
+Attach these textures to flat objects and position them.

-※Examples of signboard and information board – The model was distorted and the characters collapsed, so they were unreadable.
+※Examples of a signboard and information board – The model was distorted and the characters collapsed.
+This made the signboard illegible.

 ※I placed the flat objects with the high-resolution textures attached.

-As seen above, in addition to the photos for Photogrammetry itself, it is a good practice to take close-up photos to make readable textures.
+As seen in the above, it is a good practice to take close-up photos to make readable textures.

 Thank you for reading through this tutorial.

-If you have any questions, please don’t hesitate to contact via Twitter (Reply or Direct Message).
+If you have any questions, please don’t hesitate to contact me via Twitter (use Reply or a Direct Message).